elastic/cloud-on-k8s/docs/quickstart.md

 EOF
 ```

-The operator will automatically take care of managing pods and resources corresponding to the desired cluster.
+The operator will automatically take care of managing Pods and resources corresponding to the desired cluster.
 It may take up to a few minutes until the cluster is ready.

 ### Monitor cluster health and creation progress